EnigmaCurry/d.rymcg.tech/README.md

 Bespoke things:

-* [certificate-ca](_terminal/certificate-ca) Experimental ad-hoc certifcate CA. Creates self-signed certificates for siturations where you don't want to use Let's Encrypt.
+* [certificate-ca](_terminal/certificate-ca) Experimental ad-hoc certifcate CA. Creates self-signed certificates for situations where you don't want to use Let's Encrypt.
 * [Linux Shell Containers](_terminal/linux) create bash aliases that automatically build and run programs in Docker containers.